Tax return for foreign residents

 Australian Tax Office residency tests

-There are a couple of different tests the ATO uses to assess whether an individual is an Australian resident.
-This includes:
+There are a few different tests the ATO uses to assess whether an individual is an Australian resident for tax purposes.
+These include:

 |Leave Australia temporarily and do not rent or buy a home overseas||Yes||Primary place of residence is Australia|

 |Leave Australia permanently||No||Australia is no longer primary place of residence|